arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ## Overview

 This user manual will provide you with a comprehensive overview of the Arduino Nicla Voice board, covering its main hardware and software features.
-This user manual will also teach you how to set up, configure, and use these features.
+This user manual will also show you how to set up, configure, and use these features.

 ## Hardware and Software Requirements